Microsoft 365 (SharePoint & OneDrive) backup for free with Raspberry Pi and Rclone

 - Raspberry Pi with 8GB (min.) micro SD Card (for the operating system);

-- USB Connected external Hard Drive or Memory Stick (for external storage, capacity depend on your needs);
+- USB Connected external Hard Drive or Memory Stick (for external storage, capacity depends on your needs);

 - A charger that will provide enough power (especially with an external hard drive);